maco4457/PPL-Paper/Paper.md

 configuration language, making it an ideal language for game design and implementation.
 Finally, Lua is well-known for its support of multi-threading.
 This gives it the *huge* advantage of being suitable for embedding into mult-threaded programs and systems right from the beginning, without the need of additional libraries or packages.

+It's clear that Python and Lua started off as very similar scripting languages, and still do share similar basic characteristics with each other.
+It can't be said whether or not one of these languages is better, but it's easy to see how each of them has evolved to the different languages they are today.